fuyboo/SPARTA/README.md

 -t threads -i *** -e pvalue_threshold o output_directory

 ```
+Based on the aptamer results from the previous step, a certain number of aptamers can be selected for family analysis.
+For example, we can select the top 10,000 most abundant sequences for family clustering, as referenced in `./data/uniq_aptamer.fasta`.

 python ./code/smart_cluster.py  -t 35 -i 0.7 -e 0.05 -o ./lgy/data_3/motif/test1w

 ```